Saima Hanif KC

 Cases include:

-• Fund X: acted for a fund seeking a licence for various activities, pursuant to the sanctions regime.
+- Fund X in the BVI: acted for a fund seeking a licence for various activities, pursuant to the BVI sanctions regime.

 Saima represented the claimant in Ford v FSA, in “one of the few successful JRs of the FCA” (Chambers & Partners) and successfully judicially reviewed the FCA again in the landmark decision of T & I v FCA [2021].
 She has extensive experience in challenging FS regulators, including the FOS where she has acted for multiple claimants seeking to challenge jurisdictional and substantive decisions of the FOS.